kawalker226/kawalker226/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-## 🌱 I’m currently learning how to use GitHub, particularly for Python and SQL.
 - 👯 I’m looking to collaborate on ...
-## 🤔 I’m looking for help with coding and transitioning programs from FAME to Python.
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-## 😄 Pronouns: she/her
 - ⚡ Fun fact: ...
 -->